 In order to determine the role of the IGF-I receptor (IGF-IR) in human pheochromocytomas we have compared the expression of the IGF-IR in normal tissues and in pheochromocytomas with regard to the IGF-IR mRNA levels and ligand binding.
 By semiquantitative reverse transcription polymerase chain reaction (RT-PCR), the mRNA of the IGF-IR could be detected in all samples of normal adrenomedullary cells (n=13) and pheochromocytomas (n=16).
 However, pheochromocytomas exhibited 2.8-fold higher mean IGF-IR mRNA levels than normal adrenomedullary cells (2.8±0.5×105 molecules/μg RNA vs 7.8±1.2×105 molecules/μg RNA; P < 0.001).
 This overexpression of the IGF-IR in pheochromocytomas could be confirmed at the protein level by binding studies.
 Radioligand assays and Scatchard analysis revealed a single class of high affinity IGF-IR binding sites with a similar dissociation constant (K d: 0.32±0.1 nmol/l vs 0.22±0.08 nmol/l) for both normal adrenomedullary cells and pheochromocytomas.
 However, specific 125I-labeled IGF-I binding and the calculated receptor concentration were significantly elevated in pheochromocytomas as compared with normal adrenomedullary cells (58.3±5 vs 24.3±12 nmol/kg protein; P < 0.05).
 In summary, our results demonstrate significant overexpression of the IGF-IR in human pheochromocytomas.
 This suggests a possible role of the IGF system in the pathogenesis of adrenal neoplasia and thus IGF-IR may be a target for future therapeutic approaches.

-Shu-Ching Mary Wang, Dennis H. Dowhan and George Muscat
+Shu-Ching M Wang, Dennis H Dowhan and George E O Muscat

 Breast cancer is a heterogeneous disease, and the complexity of breast carcinogenesis is associated with epigenetic modification.
 There are several major classes of epigenetic enzymes that regulate chromatin activity.
-This review will focus on the nine mammalian protein arginine methyltransferases (PRMTs), and the dysregulation of PRMT expression and function in breast cancer.
-This class of enzymes catalyze the mono- and (symmetric and asymmetric) di-methylation of arginine residues on histone and non-histone target proteins.
-PRMT signalling (and R methylation) drives cellular proliferation, cell invasion and metastasis, targeting: (i) nuclear hormone receptor signalling, (ii) tumour suppressors, (iii) TGF-β and EMT signalling, and (iv) alternative splicing, and DNA/chromatin stability, impacting on clinical and survival outcomes in breast cancer.
+This review will focus on the nine mammalian protein arginine methyltransferases (PRMTs) and the dysregulation of PRMT expression and function in breast cancer.
+This class of enzymes catalyse the mono- and (symmetric and asymmetric) di-methylation of arginine residues on histone and non-histone target proteins.
+PRMT signalling (and R methylation) drives cellular proliferation, cell invasion and metastasis, targeting (i) nuclear hormone receptor signalling, (ii) tumour suppressors, (iii) TGF-β and EMT signalling and (iv) alternative splicing and DNA/chromatin stability, influencing the clinical and survival outcomes in breast cancer.
 Emerging reports suggest that PRMTs are also implicated in the development of drug/endocrine resistance providing another prospective avenue for the treatment of hormone resistance and associated metastasis.
 The complexity of PRMT signalling is further underscored by the degree of alternative splicing and the scope of variant isoforms (with distinct properties) within each PRMT family member.
 The evolution of PRMT inhibitors, and the ongoing clinical trials of PRMT inhibitors against a subgroup of solid cancers, coupled to the track record of lysine methyltransferases inhibitors in phase I/II clinical trials against cancer underscores the potential therapeutic utility of targeting PRMT epigenetic enzymes to improve survival outcomes in aggressive and metastatic breast cancer.

 J Guillemot, E Thouënnon, M Guérin, V Vallet-Erdtmann, A Ravni, M Montéro-Hadjadje, H Lefebvre, M Klein, M Muresan, N G Seidah, Y Anouar and L Yon